Universal-Basic-Compute/serenissima/docs/architecture/components.md

    - Wrap complex components with error boundaries
    - Provide meaningful fallback UIs
    - Log errors for debugging
-   - Allow users to retry or recover from errors
+   - Allow citizens to retry or recover from errors
    - Use specialized error boundaries for different component types:
      - `ErrorBoundary`: Generic error boundary for all components
      - `ThreeDErrorBoundary`: Specialized for 3D/Three.js components with WebGL-specific error handling